ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Results

 \subsection{Diamond Defects}

-We first analyze the symmetry of the ground state of NV\textsuperscript{-}, SiV\textsuperscript{0} and SiV\textsuperscript{-} centers and silicon vacancy center in diamond.
+We first analyze the symmetry of the ground state of NV\textsuperscript{-}, SiV\textsuperscript{0} and SiV\textsuperscript{-} centers.
 These defects were simulated in a cubic (4a,4a,4a) supercell containing 512 atoms, where $a=3.57$ Å.